Projects & Funding

 Radio - Building Community Awareness

 We are sponsoring a project to bring awareness among local Maasai communities about conservation.
-Broadcasts on a local radio station in Swahili and Maa languages will provide information on the role of conservation in traditional life, and allow locals to express their own views.
+Broadcasts on a local radio station in Swahili and Maa languages provide information on the role of conservation in traditional life, and allow locals to express their own views.
 Programs air twice weekly throughout the year and are listened to widely.
 Shown here: interviewing a community member for a program.

 Serengeti Watch has launched a program that will build conservation education and awareness in secondary schools and local communities.
 The Serengeti Teachers Environmental Project (STEP) has been taken to the countryside in communities around the Serengeti.

-This case, which has gone to court, and resulted in a landmark decision that will allow conservation organizations and other groups to defend against projects that would destroy natural areas.
+This case, which we supported, resulted in a landmark decision that will allow conservation organizations and other groups to defend against projects that would destroy natural areas.
 The former Tanzania government had proposed a highway that would have destroyed the Serengeti ecosystem.
 We supported a legal case that went before the East African Court of Justice.

 The ruling by the East African Court of Justice means that we have stalled the Serengeti highway for now.
 There is new road construction now around the Serengeti.
 If construction through the park should again be attempted, we have a way to confront it, this time with a strong legal precedent.